 The surgical removal of a girl’s clitoris (grossly misnamed female circumcision) ensures that she will never discover masturbation.
 This practise is accepted by women, which indicates the rarity of female masturbation and therefore of female orgasm.
 Female circumcision is clear evidence that clitoral stimulation does not cause orgasm with a lover.
 Men would never eliminate a means of women having an orgasm with them.

 Only female sexuality is political.
 No one tries to claim amazing sexual feats on behalf of men.
-The few women who comment provide accounts straight out of erotic fiction.
-They assert that orgasm is easy rather than providing any evidence of sexual pleasure.
+The few women who comment providing no evidence of enjoying sexual pleasure.
 Women list various possible body parts as the source of their orgasms and typically cite porn as their means of arousal.
 They repeat simple mantras such as ‘I love sex!’ or ‘Sex is wonderful!’.
 They have no appreciation that orgasm occurs as a result of mental arousal.

 Responsive women masturbate as a means of getting to sleep.
 The feeling of lassitude after orgasm assists with the relaxation needed for sleep.
 The effect is much stronger for men.
 This is why men often fall asleep readily after having sex.
 While women are left wide awake.
 This is one of the indications that sexual activity with a lover does not cause female orgasm.